Arianee/arianee-sdk/packages/creator/README.md

 The method can throw:

-- `NotOwnerError` if the core address is not the owner of the smart asset
 - `InsufficientMessageCreditsError` if the core address does not have enough message credits
 - `UnavailableMessageIdError` if the message id is not available
 - `NoIdentityError` if the core address does not have an identity URI